-Climate change is affecting the productivity of marine ecosystems and impacts fishing, while the demand for fish for human consumption is increasing.
-Fish is the main source of animal protein for one billion people, and is one of the renewable resources most transacted in the world.
-Changes in physico-chemical characteristics of seawater affect the metabolism of individuals, the life cycles of species, relationships between predators and prey, and modification of habitats.
-Geographic distributions of fish (displacement rate towards the poles is 72.0 ± 13.5 km/ decade) and the dynamics of ecosystems could undergo profound disturbances in the coming decades, affecting fisheries globally and jeopardizing food security in many southern countries.
-The maintenance of healthy and productive marine ecosystems is a critical issue.
+Climate change is impacting the productivity of marine ecosystems and fisheries, while demand for fish for human consumption is increasing.
+Fish is the main source of animal protein for one billion people and is one of the most traded renewable resources in the world.
+Changes in physical and chemical characteristics of seawater affect individual metabolism, species' life cycles, predator-prey relationships, and changes in habitat.
+Geographic distributions of fish (migration rate towards the poles is 72.0 \pm 13.5 km/decade) and ecosystem dynamics could undergo profound disruption in the coming decades, impacting fisheries globally and jeopardizing food security in many southern countries.
+Maintaining healthy, productive marine ecosystems is a critical issue.

-THE CHALLENGES IN MARINE FISHERIES
+CHALLENGES FACING MARINE FISHERIES

-Climate change is affecting the productivity of marine ecosystems with an impact on fisheries.
-Fisheries represent the last human activity that is exploiting, at an industrial scale, a wild resource that is sensitive to environmental fluctuations.
-Population growth and changes in food habits have led to an increasing demand for fish for human consumption.
-Fish has become the main source of animal protein for a billion people worldwide.
-It is also one of the most traded global renewable resources: 28 million tones of marine fish are destined for US, European and Japanese markets, which together account for 35% of world catches with over two thirds provided from southern hemisphere countries (Swartz et al., 2010).
-In a context of climate change it appears that the geographical distribution of fish and ecosystem dynamics are to undergo profound disruptions in the coming decades thus affecting fisheries worldwide, and jeopardizing food security in many countries of the southern hemisphere (Lam et al., 2012).
+Climate change is affecting marine ecosystem productivity and impacting fisheries.
+This sector represents the last human activity exploiting, on an industrial scale, a wild resource that is sensitive to environmental fluctuations.
+Population growth and changes in eating habits have led to increasing demand for fish for human consumption.
+Fish is now the main source of animal protein for one billion people worldwide.
+It is also one of the most traded global renewable resources: 28 million tonnes of marine fish are destined for US, European and Japanese markets, which together account for 35% of world catches, with over two-thirds provided from southern hemisphere countries (Swartz et al., 2010).

+In a context of climate change, fish geographic distribution and ecosystem dynamics are expected to undergo profound disruption in the coming decades, thus affecting fisheries worldwide, and jeopardizing food security in many countries of the southern hemisphere (Lam et al., 2012).

-THE EFFECTS OF CLIMATE CHANGE ON MARINE BIODIVERSITY
+IMPACTS OF CLIMATE CHANGE ON MARINE BIODIVERSITY

-Marine life is affected by variations in water temperature, in oxygen concentrations, in acidification, in the severity of extreme climate events and in ocean biogeochemical properties.
-These changes have either direct or indirect effects on the metabolism of individuals (growth, respiration, etc.), on the life cycles of species, on the relationship between prey and predators and on changes in habitat.
+Marine life is affected by variations in water temperature, oxygen concentrations, acidification, the severity of extreme climate events and ocean biogeochemical properties.
+These changes have either direct or indirect effects on individual metabolism (growth, respiration, etc.), species' life cycles, predator-prey relationships and changes in habitat.

 They affect both the individual level, and the interactions between species and habitats, thus triggering changes in species assemblages, but also in productivity and ecosystem resilience (Goulletquer et al., 2013).

-The disturbances are now clearly established across a wide range of taxonomic groups ranging from plankton to top predators and in agreement with the theoretical approaches regarding the impact of climate change (Poloczanska, 2014).
+Disturbances are now clearly established across a wide variety of taxonomic groups, ranging from plankton to top predators, and are in line with theoretical approaches to the impact of climate change (Poloczanska, 2014).
 Beaugrand et al. already demonstrated in 2002 that large-scale changes were occurring in the biogeography of calanoid crustaceans in the northeast Atlantic Ocean and European continental seas.
-Northward shifts of warm water species by more than 10° latitude coinciding with a decrease in the number of cold-water species are related both to the rise in temperature in the Northern Hemisphere and to the North Atlantic Oscillation.
+Northward shifts of warm-water species by more than 10° latitude coinciding with a decrease in the number of cold-water species are related both to the rise in temperature in the northern hemisphere and to the North Atlantic Oscillation.